 Run a services audit on servers

 Over time your servers will be running more services than you need.
 Clearing these out on a monthly basis will make your network less vulnerable as well as improve their overall performance.
+Make sure that if you use a hybrid cloud solution that any third party does the same with their servers.

 “The key to an effective cybersecurity strategy is regular penetration testing and continuous intrusion detection efforts.”